 If you are wondering how much it costs for a basic dental checkup, along with what might come with it, it’s important to understand the factors that make up the price.
-Smile Advantage by Dr. Ali Shmara does a great job in helping you understand all dental related costs.
+Smile Advantage by Dr. Ali Shmara does a great job of helping you understand all dental related costs.

 The answer to this question is typical, but it can also depend on some of your particular circumstances.
 A general checkup will often fall in the range of 50 to 200 dollars, and won’t include any more than your basic exam and needs.
-If you haven’t gone to the dentist in some time, he or she may recommend you get dental X-rays or a cleaning as well.
+If you haven’t gone to the dentist in some time, he or she may recommend you get dental X-rays or cleaning as well.
 X-rays can roughly double the price of your visit, typically priced at 25 to 250 dollars.
 The cleaning will add on an additional 75 to 200 dollars depending on the dental practice.

 Why is the price high?